Menu

 Seeking to understand the causes of dental decay and physical degeneration he observed in his practice, particularly in the children and grandchildren of his original patients, he turned from laboratory research to the unrecognized, under-appreciated -- and rapidly disappearing -- evidence still to be found among living human populations.
 In his search for the causes of ill health in the world around him, he discovered the source of vital health among the people who still possessed it -- traditional societies uncorrupted by modern agriculture and food processing.

-Dr. Price traveled to snow-bound villages in the Swiss Alps, Polynesian South Sea islands, Gaelic communities in the Outer Hebrides, to the Inuit of North America, East African tribal groups, Australian Aboriginals, New Zealand Maori and the native people of North and South America.
-Wherever he went, Price found that beautiful straight teeth, freedom from decay, resistance to disease, ease of childbirth and even admirable personal characters were typical of indigenous peoples on their traditional diets.
-These stalwart people stood in sharp contrast to those subsisting on the impoverished, convenient and superficially satisfying foods of "civilization" -- white flour, pasteurized milk, cheap vegetable oils, sugars and increasingly processed foods (or "food products") filled with extenders and additives.
+Dr. Price traveled to snow-bound villages in the Swiss Alps, Polynesian South Sea islands, Gaelic communities in the Outer Hebrides, to the Inuit of North America, East African tribal groups, Australian Aboriginals, the Maori of New Zealand and the indigenous people of North and South America.
+Wherever he went, Price found that beautiful straight teeth, freedom from decay, resistance to disease, ease of childbirth and even admirable personal characters were typical of indigenous peoples who were still subsisting on their traditional diets, making the most of whatever their particular environment had to offer.
+These stalwart people stood in sharp contrast to those subsisting on the impoverished, convenient and superficially satisfying foods of "civilization" -- white flour, pasteurized milk, cheap vegetable oils, sugars and increasingly processed and "ultra-processed" foods (or "food products"), filled with extenders, additives and lab-grown simulacra.

 Nutrition and Physical Degeneration is a compendium of traditional dietary practices from societies that were disappearing in the rush of colonialism, modernity, industrial agriculture, and food processing.
-Existing in wildly different environments -- from desert to tundra, from rainforests to the great plains -- these societies learned over centuries and millennia to sustain themselselves, thrive and heal, by making the most of the particular resources locally at hand.
-This dietary wisdom often went against the (mono-cropped, synthetically fertilized, denatured) grain of the modern food industrial complex of the 20th Century.
+Existing in wildly different environments -- from desert to tundra, from rainforests to the great plains -- these societies learned over centuries and millennia to sustain themselselves, thrive and heal by making the most of the particular (and sometimes very limited) resources locally at hand.
+This dietary wisdom often went against the (mono-cropped, synthetically fertilized, denatured and Roundup-ready) grain of the modern food industrial complex of the 20th Century.

 In 1999, however, Price's neglected work was revived in the landmark book, Nourishing Traditions, by Sally Fallon Morell and Mary Enig, which launched a movement and galvanized the community that gave birth to Three Stone Hearth.
 The five co-founders of TSH came together in connection with the Weston A. Price Foundation, founded in San Francisco by Sally and medical doctor and author Thomas Cowan.
-Three Stone Hearth co-founder Jessica Prentice began a series of monthly "Full Moon Feasts" centered around the seasonal associations of the New Moon with certain foods in traditional cultures -- also the theme of her book by the same name, published in 2006, the same year TSH first opened.
-There is also a blog called The Nourishing Cook, which documents the preparation of all 773 recipes in Nourishing Traditions.
+Three Stone Hearth co-founder Jessica Prentice began a series of monthly "Full Moon Feasts" centered around the seasonal associations of the New Moon throughout the year with certain foods in traditional cultures -- also the theme of her wonderful book by the same name, published by Chelsea Green the same year TSH first opened.
 In 2014, Sally Fallon Morell published Nourishing Broth, focussing on one of the most fundamental healing foods Price discovered in traditional cultures around the world -- slow-cooked bone broths from pasture-raised animals.
 She has also published Nourishing Diets: How Paleo, Ancestral and Traditional People Really Ate; The Nourishing Traditions Book of Baby and Child Care; The Nourishing Traditions Cookbook for Children, and Nourishing Fats, among others.

-For information on Weston Price and the Weston A. Price Foundation, including many resources for further exploration of these topics, click here
+Click here for information on the Weston A. Price Foundation, including many resources for further exploration of these topics.